Clutton, Cheshire: History

 The name "Clutton" means 'rocky-hill farm'.
 It is derived from the Old English clūd (rocky hill) and tūn (farmstead or settlement).

 The village is also principally where the surname of Clutton originated from.

 Clutton was mentioned in the Domesday Book in 1086 as Clutone, under the ownership of William fitz Nigel.
 It was recorded to have to four households: three were villagers and one was a Frenchman.
 In 1066 the landowners had been Edward of Grappenhall and Wulfwin Chit, with the value of the land being £1.
-By 1086 this was £0.4 for two ploughlands.
+By 1086 this was 8 shillings (£0.4) for two ploughlands.

 In the 1870s, Clutton was described as "a township in Farndon parish, Cheshire; 5½ miles N of Malpas.
 Acres, 609.
 Real property, £947.
 Pop., 74.
 Houses, 12.
 Williamson, the antiquary, was a native."

 Approximately 1.1 km north east of Clutton is a spring named Holy Well, situated at the settlement Holywell.
 It is said that the spring arose after the body of Saint Winifred was laid there on the way to Shrewsbury Abbey.
 This spring today now provides the drinking water for two houses.

 Although the village itself does not have a church, the church that has traditionally served the village is St Chad's Church in Farndon, approximately 5 km to the west of Clutton.
 Although first recorded in the Domesday Book in 1086, it is likely that there were buildings as far back as Celtic times.